dimitri-yatsenko/datajoint-book/book/00-intro/purpose.md

 # Focus on Neuroscience

-The tools and concepts presented in this book are applicable to all data-rich and computation-intensive disciplines.
-However, the origins of DataJoint and its most common applications are rooted in systems neuroscience.
-As a result, some examples in the book may have a neuroscience focus.
+While the tools and concepts in this book are applicable to any computationally intensive field, DataJoint has its roots and most widespread applications in systems neuroscience.
+The development of DataJoint was closely tied to the needs of neuroscience research, and much of the support for this work has come from neuroscience-focused funding sources.

+As a result, some of the examples in this book will naturally have a neuroscience focus.
+However, these examples are chosen to illustrate broader principles and techniques that can be adapted to a wide range of scientific disciplines.

 # Contributions